Naresh-chandanbatve/eks-terraform/README.md

 ## 🤝 Contributing

-Pull requests and enhancements are welcome!
+Pull requests and enhancements are always welcomed!